sxxmin/BeHance-art-valuation/README.md

   - The pre-trained model weights (`.models` files) are not included in the repository due to size constraints.
   - These files will be generated and saved after training is completed.
   - All related procedures, including dataset concatenation and model saving, are implemented in `Trainer.py`.
+  - In `Main_results.ipynb`, the variable `Data_acquisition_to_project_publication_interval` is used as a control variable.
+This feature does not belong to either the artist or artwork groups at Figure.
+2. While it is transparently provided in the reproduction materials, it was intentionally omitted from the published paper as it does not align with the paper’s primary research objectives.